op07n/XiaomiADBFastbootTools/README.md

 * **Q:** Why does the Uninstaller hang on some apps?

     * **A:** There are many factory apps Global MIUI doesn't let you uninstall but China MIUI does.
 If you try to uninstall such an app, the tool will hang.
-Disconnect your device, uninstall the app then connect and load your device again to proceed.
+Disconnect your device, uninstall the app then reconnect the device to proceed.

 * **Q:** How do I regain uninstalled system apps?